macla7/STAPI/README.md

 - N+1 Query And Performance Optizizations
 - Devise Onboarding with Wicked Gem
 - Monethly Subscriptions with Stripe and Pay Gem
-- The VSCODe Rails Extentions Used in This Series
+- The VSCODE Rails Extentions Used in This Series
 - Notificaiton Sounds when Messages are Sent in Chat

 **Misc Known Issues**